 Add your research funding source

-It will give your article additional visibility
+It will give your article additional visibility.

 Our submission systems will offer the option to include your funding source in a standardized way.
 In most cases you will be able to choose your funder from the given list.
 Otherwise, please add it manually.

-Reviewing and acceptanceTop
+Reviewing and acceptance

 After your article has passed the initial acceptance criteria it is sent to peer-reviewers in your area of expertise for comments and later approval by the journal’s Editor-in-Chief.
 Once your article is accepted, we will process it for publication.

 You will then be asked by email to start the workflow, in which you (as corresponding author) can easily manage the administrative tasks of the publishing procedure.

 We are a “green” publisher.
 This means that authors are allowed to place the final accepted version of their manuscript on their own website and/or in their institutional repository.
 For more information, see Springer’s Self Archiving Policy: